 The principal activity of the Company during the financial year was to be the peak body that represents all consumers on communications issues including telecommunications, broadband and emerging new services.
-ACCAN provides a strong unified voice to industry and government as consumers work towards availability, accessibility and affordability of communications services for all Australians.
+ACCAN's short and long-term strategies to achieve its objectives is by providing a strong unified voice to industry and government as consumers work towards availability, accessibility and affordability of communications services for all Australians.
 Consumers need ACCAN to promote better consumer protection outcomes ensuring speedy responses to complaints and issues.
-ACCAN aims to empower consumers so that they are well informed and can make good choices about products and services.
+ACCAN's strategy is to empower consumers so that they are well informed and can make good choices about products and services, which in turn will achieve ACCAN's objectives.
 As a peak body, ACCAN will activate its broad and diverse membership base to campaign to get a better deal for all communications consumers.